Croatia in the Eurovision Song Contest 2007: Background

-The Croatian national broadcaster, Croatian Radiotelevision (HRT), broadcasts the event within Croatia and organises the selection process for the nation's entry.
-HRT confirmed Croatia's participation in the 2007 Eurovision Song Contest on 31 October 2006.
-Since 1993, HRT organised the national final Dora in order to select the Croatian entry for the Eurovision Song Contest, a method that was continued for their 2007 participation.
+As part of its duties as participating broadcaster, HRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2007 contest on 31 October 2006.
+Since 1993, HRT organised the national final Dora in order to select its entry for the Eurovision Song Contest, a method that was continued for its 2007 participation.

 Before Eurovision

 Dora 2007

-Dora 2007 was the fifteenth edition of the Croatian national selection Dora which selected Croatia's entry for the Eurovision Song Contest 2007.
+Dora 2007 was the fifteenth edition of the national selection Dora organised by HRT to select its entry for the Eurovision Song Contest 2007.
 The competition consisted of two semi-finals on 1 and 2 March 2007 and a final on 3 March 2007, all taking place at the Hotel Kvarner in Opatija and broadcast on HTV 1.

 Format

 Thirty-two songs competed in Dora 2007 which consisted of three shows: two semi-finals and a final.
 Sixteen songs competed in each semi-final with the top eight proceeding to complete the sixteen-song lineup in the final.
 The results of all shows were determined by public televoting and the votes from a jury panel.
 The ranking developed by both streams of voting was converted to points from 1 (lowest) to 16 (highest) and assigned to the competing songs.
 Ties were decided in favour of the entry that received the most points from the jury.

 The jury that voted in all three shows consisted of: